What is a Security Deposit?

 In common practice, the security deposit amount tends to equal one month’s rent.
-You may see variations including final month’s rent + deposit, last month’s rent, or an amount as low as $1,000.
-Generally, larger security deposits does are not as common, and most security deposits are equal to one month’s rent.
+You may see variations including the final month’s rent + deposit, last month’s rent, or an amount as low as $1,000.
+Generally, larger security deposits are not as common, and most security deposits are equal to one month’s rent.

-When must the Security Deposit be returned to the tenant?
+When must the Security Deposit be Returned to The tenant?

-There are some legal circumstances that a landlord can withhold some or all of the deposit, which will be covered later in this article.
+There are some legal circumstances in which a landlord can withhold some or all of the deposit, which will be covered later in this article.
 Aside from those circumstances, the deposit must be returned within 21 days.
 In scenarios where the landlord is to withhold a portion or the entire deposit, the landlord must mail or personally give the tenant the following items:

 - A written letter explaining why the landlord is withholding the deposit amount

 - A detailed itemized list of each deduction